Advertiser Disclosure

 Perks and Rewards

 Banks offer perks and rewards to attract new users.
 Some people will switch to banking apps that provide more for their users.
-Fintech companies like Current can provide unparalleled perks and rewards that traditional banks could never offer.
-A Current Savings Pod lets you earn up to a 4% bonus on your money.
+Fintech companies can provide unparalleled perks and rewards that traditional banks could never offer.
 Traditional banks offer fractional interest rates that produce a meaningless return on your investment.
 The yield on treasury bills can provide higher returns than major banks.

 Are There Bank Accounts For People With Bad Credit?